Is Lisbon worth visiting?

 From the fresh seafood to the scrumptious pastries and mouth-watering street food, there’s something for everyone in Lisbon!
 There are even well-attended food truck festivals that always lure the locals out for a bite and a drink.

-But if you’re looking to get an even deeper experience into Portuguese cuisine, then consider joining one of the many popular food tours across Lisbon.
+But if you’re looking to get an even deeper experience into Portuguese cuisine, then consider joining one of the many popular food tours in Lisbon.
 These guided tours offer tourists a unique opportunity to dive headfirst into Portugal’s rich culinary culture while sampling some of its most iconic dishes along the way!

 When it comes to weather, Portugal is truly blessed with a mild climate that allures tourists year-round.
 Lisbon, in particular, enjoys a wonderfully temperate climate with an average temperature of around 10°C to 30°C, depending on the season.